offby1/doodles/plt-scheme/irc/README.txt

 To run the bot, try "./run-bot.ss --help".

-To do very crude code-coverage analysis, type "./coverage.sh".
+To do very crude code-coverage analysis, type "./coverage.ss".

-Other entry points:
+Some tests:

 ./run-parse-tests.ss
 ./simple-tests.ss